-Speaking latterly, Klaus Kapitza, then head of Ford’s advanced design studio, claims Gert Hohenester came up with the body style concept adopted for the car; said by Car Styling magazine in 1982 to be the very first developed.
-Fascinatingly, Kapitza also stated that Uwe Bahnsen never liked the Hohenester concept, but Everts lobbied hard for the proposal, Lutz reportedly was smitten and carried the day.
+Speaking latterly, Klaus Kapitza, then head of Ford’s advanced design studio, credited Gert Hohenester with the chosen styling concept adopted for the car, said by Car Styling magazine in 1982 to be the very first developed.
+Interestingly, Kapitza also stated that Uwe Bahnsen never really liked the Hohenester concept, but Everts lobbied hard for the proposal, Lutz reportedly was smitten and it was his backing that carried the day.

 Another formidable hurdle was to convince Ford’s conservative US board to approve the shape.
 Although initially horrified by what they saw, Lutz pointed to the rapturous reception given to Giugiaro’s concurrent Ace of Spades and Medusa concepts.
-This gave the persuasive Lutz the leverage he needed; inspiring a fundamental shift in Ford management’s centre of gravity on style.
+This gave the persuasive Lutz the leverage he needed, inspiring a fundamental shift in Ford management’s centre of gravity on style.
 Radical was in.

 Given the problems that would later beset the car, it has to be assumed the shape was finalised before the aerodynamic package.
-Hohenester referenced Anatole Lapine’s Porsche’s 928 in the treatment of Sierra’s canopy and it’s possible that like Porsche before them, Ford became hooked visually on a shape which didn’t necessarily perform in the manner its appearance suggested.
+Hohenester referenced Wolfgang Möebius’ Porsche’s 928 in the treatment of Sierra’s canopy and it’s possible that like Porsche before them, Ford became hooked visually on a shape which didn’t necessarily perform in the manner its appearance suggested.

-Ford made several key errors in the run up to the car’s announcement.
+Ford also made several key errors in the run up to the car’s announcement.
 Sierra was previewed with the 1981 Probe III concept, a softening-up exercise aimed at lessening the shock of the new.
 Problem was, few observers believed they’d make anything as radical – a perception the press did little to assuage.
 Two years later, with the car in the showrooms, the stunned disbelief was palpable.

-In service, Sierra proved less durable than the market expected – fleet managers finding them surprisingly prone to serious accident damage and early models rust-prone.
-More alarmingly, serious airflow management issues led to instability under certain conditions.
+In service, Sierra also proved less durable than the market expected – fleet managers finding them surprisingly prone to serious accident damage and early models rust-prone.
+More alarmingly, serious airflow management issues led to instability under adverse conditions.
 Several high-profile accidents involving then Labour leader, Neil Kinnock and more seriously, Formula one team owner, Frank Williams, only lent further credence to the anti-Sierra movement.

 These too had small spoilers at the leading edges of the rear screen, and these revisions combined with revised visual arrangements for the hatch turned Sierra’s fortunes around.
 But they never fully nailed that wayward nature – merely neutered it.
 Although, with the aerodynamically superior three-volume saloon vastly outselling the hatchback, this became somewhat academic.

-Its early career came close to losing them their UK market dominance but whether it hastened the end of a talented and accomplished Design Director’s career remains a matter of debate.
-Bahnsen himself denied any rancour over Sierra’s poor early sales, telling Car‘s Geoffrey Howard in 1987; “There was not a single negative comment – as you know, the responsibility for giving the Sierra its particular appearance characteristics was always a joint decision taken collectively by the product committee.
+Its early career came close to losing them their UK market dominance but whether it hastened the end of a talented and accomplished Design Director’s career remains a matter of considerable debate.
+Bahnsen himself denied any rancour over Sierra’s poor early sales, telling Car Magazine‘s Geoffrey Howard in 1987, “There was not a single negative comment – as you know, the responsibility for giving the Sierra its particular appearance characteristics was always a joint decision taken collectively by the product committee.
 I was never under pressure to leave… and at the time I redesigned it, it was all starting to look good again.”

 Sources: AROnline/Car Magazine